sass/ruby-libsass/Readme.md

-Libsass
+SassRuby
 =======

-Written by Hampton Catlin (@hcatlin) and Aaron Leung
+Written by Hampton Catlin

 About
 -----